timacdonald/json-api/README.md

 }
 ```

-This implementation would make a HTTP request to our microservice even when the client is excluding the `avatar` attribute via [sparse fieldsets](#sparse-fieldsets), however if we wrap this attribute in a Closure it will only be evaluated when the `avatar` is to be returned in the response.
+This implementation would make a HTTP request to our microservice even when the client is excluding the `avatar` attribute via [sparse fieldsets](#sparse-fieldsets), however if we wrap this attribute in a Closure it will only be evaluated when the `avatar` is to be returned.
 This means we can remove the need for a HTTP request and improve performance.

 ```php
 <?php